HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-sy, --smoothY` Smoothing over past/next \<smoothY> bins (Smoothes bin with adjacent bins).
 If smoothY=auto: Automatic smoothing is applied (bins/32).
 Default: 0

 `-s, --start` Begins render at \<start> seconds.
-If start=False: Renders from the start of the sound file.
-Default: False
+If start = -1: Renders from the start of the sound file.
+Default: -1

 `-e, --end` Ends render at \<end> seconds.
-If end=False: Renders to the end of the sound file.
-Default: False
+If end = -1: Renders to the end of the sound file.
+Default: -1

 `-fs, --frequencyStart` Limits the range of frequencies to \<frequencyStart>Hz and onward.
-If frequencyStart=False: Starts at 0Hz.
-Default: False
+If frequencyStart = -1: Starts at 0Hz.
+Default: -1

 `-fe, --frequencyEnd` Limits the range of frequencies to \<frequencyEnd>Hz.
-If frequencyEnd=False: Ends at highest frequency.
-Default: False
+If frequencyEnd = -1: Ends at highest frequency.
+Default: -1

 `-v, --video` Additionally creates a video (.mp4) from image sequence.
 Default: False"